evanshort73/timecontext/README.md

 To install, copy `vocola_ext_time_context.py` into `/NatLink/NatLink/Vocola/extensions`

-Note: If your `pythonw.exe` is not in `/Python27` or your Vocola extensions are not in `/NatLink/NatLink/Vocola/extensions`, you will have to edit the source code of `vocola_ext_time_context.py` to reflect that.

 `TimeContext.Start("some_name", 23)` sets the `"some_name"` context for 23 seconds.
 Floating point durations are also allowed.

 `TimeContext.Start("some_name", 0)` unsets the `"some_name"` context immediately.